Crypto.com Arena: Music

 Taylor Swift has performed 16 sellouts at Crypto.com Arena—the most of any performer at the venue.
-On August 21, 2015, prior to one of her performances on the 1989 Tour, Kobe Bryant presented Swift with a banner commemorating this achievement, which was hung in the arena's rafters.
+On August 21, 2015, prior to one of her performances on the 1989 World Tour, Kobe Bryant presented Swift with a banner commemorating this achievement, which was hung in the arena's rafters.
 The Taylor Swift banner, however, became the subject of a curse among Lakers and Kings fans, who suspected that the banner was contributing to their teams' respective playoff droughts.
 Eventually, the Kings began to hide the Taylor Swift banner during home games, and the banner was taken down entirely in December 2020.

 Mexican musicians Gloria Trevi and Alejandra Guzmán played two sellout shows at the arena in 2017.
-Green Day closed out the Super Bowl Music Fest on February 12, 2022.
-They played well past midnight, going past their planned setlist and improvising an encore of deep tracks.
+Rapper Nipsey Hussle's memorial service was held at the venue on April 11, 2019.
+As part of Super Bowl LVI festivities, the arena hosted the "Super Bowl Music Fest" in February 2022, headlined by Halsey, Machine Gun Kelly, Blake Shelton and Gwen Stefani, Miley Cyrus, and Green Day.

 Grammy Awards

 The annual Grammy Awards ceremony has been held at Crypto.com Arena since 2000, with the exception of 2003, 2018, 2021 and 2022.
-As of 2023, the venue has hosted the Grammy Awards 20 times, hosting more than any other venue in the history of the Grammy Awards.
+As of 2025, the venue has hosted the Grammy Awards 22 times, hosting more than any other venue in the history of the Grammy Awards.

+KCON

+The arena hosted the concert portion of the U.S. legs of KCON 2022 and 2024, held from 20–21 August 2022 and 26–28 July 2024, respectively.

 Sports

 The venue opened in 1999 as the home of the Los Angeles Lakers and Los Angeles Clippers (NBA), and Los Angeles Kings of the NHL.
 The Los Angeles Sparks of the WNBA joined in 2001, while the Los Angeles D-Fenders of the NBA D-League joined in 2006.
 It became home to the Los Angeles Avengers of the Arena Football League in 2000 until the team's discontinuation in 2009.

+On June 21, 2003, the arena hosted the boxing event Lennox Lewis vs. Vitali Klitschko, which was Lennox Lewis' final title defense before retiring.
+Klitschko was leading on the scorecards however the fight ended as a 6th-round TKO due to a sustained cut over Klitschko's eye.

 Since its opening day, the arena has hosted seven NBA Finals series with the Lakers, the 2012 and 2014 Stanley Cup Finals, three WNBA Finals, the 2002 U.S. Figure Skating Championships, the 52nd and 62nd NHL All-Star game, three NBA All-Star Games (2004, 2011 and 2018), the Pac-10 Conference men's basketball tournament (2002–12), the WTA Tour Championships (2002–05), UFC 60 in 2006, UFC 104 in 2009, UFC 184 in 2015, UFC 227 in 2018, the 2009 World Figure Skating Championships, the Summer X Games indoor competitions (2003–13), and several HBO Championship Boxing matches.